siderolabs/talos/website/content/docs/v0.9/Reference/configuration.md

 The "name" key only supports options of "flannel" or "custom".
 URLs is only used if name is equal to "custom".
 URLs should point to the set of YAML files to be deployed.
-An empty struct or any other name will default to bootkube's flannel.
+An empty struct or any other name will default to Flannel CNI.